 Advertisement

-On the whole, no one chooses to be homeless with the vast majority of people forced into homelessness either through personal or systemic problems.
+On the whole, no one chooses to be homeless.
+The vast majority of people are forced into homelessness either through personal or systemic problems.

 Failing to do so can lead to someone with priority need being considered intentionally homeless and can see them “owed a lesser duty” by the council.

 Entrenched homelessness can affect attitudes to homelessness.
-A long time spent on the streets can see people adapt to the lifestyle of being on the streets.
-This can be a particularly difficult habit to break.
+A long time spent on the streets can see people adapt to the lifestyle of sleeping rough, and make it more difficult for them to engage with support services, which can be a particularly difficult habit to break.
+This is especially tricky in cases of mental health and substance issues, if organisations aren’t set-up in a way that makes it possible for marginalised people to ask for or accept help.

 Your support changes lives.
 Find out how you can help us help more people by signing up for a subscription